NipunSGeeTH/LAN-File-Transfer/README.md

 <h1>Share Files Effortlessly on Your Network</h1>

 <p>This easy-to-use server, powered by Python Flask, lets you share files between devices on the same network, like your home Wi-Fi.
-No internet connection is needed!</p>
+No internet connection is needed!.
+Local Network Files Sharing Through Browser with any devices.</p>

 <h3 align="center">See It in Action</h3>
 <p align="center">